On a problem of optimal transport under marginal martingale constraints: Optimality properties of the monotone martingale transport

 A sufficient condition for this is that

 is strictly decreasing in $x$.
-In terms of $h$ the function $d$ can be written as
+In terms of $h$, the function $d$ can be written as

-To have it decreasing it is sufficient that
+To have it decreasing, it is sufficient that

-Finally it is sufficient to know that $h'$ is strictly convex which holds by assumption. \end{proof}
+Finally, it is sufficient to know that $h'$ is strictly convex which holds by assumption. \end{pf} \begin{rem} The left-curtain transport plan is also a solution to the problem of minimizing the essential supremum of $y-x$ among all martingale transport plans with the same marginals.
+To see this, note that the function $h_n\dvtx x\mapsto\exp(n x)$ has a strictly convex derivative for every $n>0$ and that $\frac{1}{n}\ln(\int\exp(n(y-x)) \,\d\pi(x,y))$ tends to $\mathrm{essup}_\pi(y-x)$ as $n\to+\infty$ for every martingale transport plan $\pi$.\footnote{We thank Fillipo Santambrogio for pointing this out to us.} \end{rem}

-We mention another class of cost functions for which the monotone martingale transport plan $\pi_\lc$ is optimal. \begin{them} Let $\psi$ be a non-negative strict convex function and $\phi$ a non-negative decreasing function.
+We mention another class of cost functions for which the monotone martingale transport plan $\pi_\lc$ is optimal.

+\begin{them} Let $\psi$ be a nonnegative strictly convex function and $\phi$ a nonnegative decreasing function.
 Consider the cost function $c(x,y)= \phi(x)\psi(y)\geq0$.
-For two finite measures $\mu$ and $\nu$ in convex order the left-curtain coupling $\pi_\lc$ is the unique optimal transport. \end{them} One could show that optimal martingale couplings are monotone in a very similar way as the proof of Theorem \ref{OptForExp}.
-We prefer to give an alternative proof relying on the order properties of the left-curtain coupling. \begin{proof} Let $\pi$ be optimal for the problem and assume $\int c\,\d\pi<+\infty$.
-We want to prove $\int c\,\d\pi_\lc\leq\int c\,\d\pi$ with equality if and only if $\pi=\pi_\lc$.
+For two finite measures $\mu$ and $\nu$ in convex order, the left-curtain coupling $\pi_\lc$ is the unique optimal transport. \end{them}

+One could show that optimal martingale couplings are monotone in a very similar way as in the proof of Theorem~\ref{OptForExp}.
+We prefer to give an alternative proof relying on the order properties of the left-curtain coupling. \begin{pf*}{Proof of Theorem \ref{MonIsOptII}} Let $\pi$ be optimal for the problem and assume that $\int c \,\d\pi <+\infty$.
+We want to prove $\int c \,\d\pi_\lc\leq\int c \,\d\pi$ with equality if and only if $\pi=\pi_\lc$.
 First of all note that for positive measurable functions $f$

-where $\phi^{-1}(t)$ means $\sup\{x\in\R:\,t\leq\phi(x)\}$.
-Taking $f(x)=\int\psi(y)\,\d\pi_x(y)$ we obtain
+where $\phi^{-1}(t)$ means $\sup\{x\in\R\dvtx t\leq\phi(x)\}$.
+Taking $f(x)=\int\psi(y) \,\d\pi_x(y)$, we obtain